SurferAdmin/freqstart/README.md

 ### Example Project (example.yml)

-1. Project file with NostalgiaForInfinityX and Binance with BUSD
+* Project file based on NostalgiaForInfinityX and Binance (BUSD) with Proxy and FreqUI enabled.

    ```yml
    version: '3'
    services: